 It’s a lovely incense, not too overpowering with a gentle but obvious smell.
 It’s quite popular and the brand Satya Sai is well-known.
 The base fragrance is sandalwood.
-Satya Sai also offer a range of other blends.
-I think this is their best.
+Satya Sai also offers a range of other blends.
+I think this is one of their best incense scents.

-Esteban sells a variety of incense sticks specifically designed as home fragrances.
+Esteban Paris sells a Teck and Tonka product that’s a variety of incense sticks specifically designed as home fragrances.
 It’s a luxury item, a tad on the pricey side, but perfect if you’re looking for something that’s soft and isn’t going to overpower your room.

 Some people prefer to let the sticks sit (as opposed to burning them).
 These are well-suited to both functions.

 This particular product is spicy and woody.

 The sticks are a little shorter (around half an hour burning time) but you get 50 sticks of each fragrance for a total of around 600 sticks.